Horhorist/flarum-bikurdi/README.md

-The Kurdish language pack made by third parties is now available.
+The Kurdish language pack made by me is now available.

 **INSTALLATION**